What difference does a mission statement make, anymore?

 In summary …

-So, is it time to re-write your business’s mission statement?
-Does it have to be a hard thing to do and cost lots of money?
+So, is it time to rewrite your business’s mission statement?
+Does it have to be hard to do and cost a lot of money?

 Of course not.

-But you might want to start off with doing the background research required to create (and define) a vision of your future, first.
+But you might want to start by doing the background research required to create (and define) a vision for your future first.

-The end result is a clear picture of where you’ve been, where you are and where you want to go.
-Then it’s just a matter of management determining the most practical means for getting there.
+You need to develop a clear picture of where you’ve been, where you are, and where you want to go.
+Then it’s just a matter of management determining the most practical way to get there.

 Let me know if I can help.
-I’d be happy to help you arrive at your destination.
+I’d be happy to make sure you arrive at your destination.

 Why commenting on blogs might be your most effective D-I-Y PR task.